FarhadBanazadeh/sequence-computations/README.md

 ## Current Version — Verification through 10^11 (v3.0)

-Version 3.0 extends the theoretical and computational analysis of the ternary Collatz-type map.
-It includes an exact 3-adic symbolic description, a density-one first-descent theorem, algebraic cycle analysis, and exhaustive computational verification through (10^{11}).
+Version 3.0 substantially extends both the theoretical and computational analysis of the ternary Collatz-type map.

+On the theoretical side, this version develops an exact 3-adic symbolic description of the accelerated dynamics.
+Explicit inverse branches are used to characterize the map on the 3-adic side and to derive the valuation distribution governing successive reduced-map steps.
+This framework leads to an exact multi-step identity and a deterministic sufficient condition for strict descent in terms of the accumulated 3-adic valuation.

+A finite-horizon correspondence is then established between 3-adic survivor cylinders and ordinary positive integers.
+This makes it possible to compute exact finite-horizon survivor measures using rational arithmetic.
+At horizon 50, the corresponding first-descent density is approximately 99.7628073795%.

+The probabilistic structure is further used to obtain a density-one first-descent theorem: among positive integers not divisible by 3, the set of starting values that eventually fall strictly below their initial value has relative natural density 1.

+The algebraic cycle analysis is also strengthened.
+The known positive terminal cycles remain

+1
+2
+and
+22 → 29 → 38 → 50 → 22.

+On the computational side, Version 3.0 retains and integrates the exhaustive verification through 10^11.
 A total of 66,666,666,667 admissible starting values were tested.
-Every tested orbit reached one of the three observed positive attractors — the fixed points 1 and 2, or the four-cycle

-22 → 29 → 38 → 50 → 22

-with zero unknown or unresolved orbits and zero arithmetic overflow events.
+Every tested orbit reached one of the three observed positive attractors, with zero unknown or unresolved orbits and zero arithmetic overflow events.

+For every admissible starting value n with

+50 < n ≤ 10^11,

-For every admissible starting value (n) with (50 < n \le 10^{11}), a strict first descent was found.
+a strict first descent was found.
 The largest observed first-descent time was 355 reduced-map iterations, attained at

 n = 76,089,719,024.

+The accompanying computational package includes source code, archived checkpoint data, exact-rational dynamic-programming material, validation results, audit reports, the extremal first-descent trace, aggregate results, and SHA-256 manifests for reproducibility and independent verification.

-The exhaustive computation is a finite verification through (10^{11}) and does not constitute a proof of universal convergence.
+The exhaustive computation establishes a finite verification through 10^11.
+It does not constitute a proof of universal convergence.
+Global convergence of all positive admissible starting values to the three known terminal cycles remains an open conjecture for this map.

 ## Zenodo DOI